pestphp/pest-plugin-mutate/WIP.md

 - [ ] Dedicated help output (`vendor/bin/pest --mutate --help`)
 - [ ] Add help to show available mutators and sets
 - [ ] Add more Laravel mutators
-- [ ] Improve test filtering.
-Some test names, may not work
 - [ ] Better loop detection.
 For example when mutate break to continue in a while true loop
 - [ ] Beautify output
 - [ ] HTML report